Apolinapolis/SnowFall/README.md

 # SnowFall
-❄️ just snowfall on valilla JS
+❄️ just snowfall on vanilla JS
+❄️ this is a simple page with interesting CSS rules and JS methods